oyegunmen/JanFlight/docs/content/basics.md

 #### Understanding KV (Motor Velocity Constant)

-KV is not a quality rating, it is a speed/torque tradeoff selector.
+KV is not a quality rating, it is a speed vs torque tradeoff selector.
 It tells you how many RPM the motor turns per 1 Volt applied, with no load attached.
+No load means props off.

 ```
 KV = RPM per Volt